Browsers Windows 🟡 Intermediate

 How to change tracking prevention:

-2. Click the three-dot menu in the top-right
+2. Click the three dots (Menu) in the top-right corner.

-5. Under “Tracking prevention,” you see three options: Balanced, Basic, and Strict
+5. Under “Tracking prevention,” you will see three options: Balanced, Basic, and Strict.

-If websites don’t load properly on Basic, try switching to Balanced.
-If you need maximum privacy and don’t mind the slowness, stay on Strict.
-The choice depends on your priorities.
+If some websites don’t load correctly when set to Basic, you can try switching to Balanced.
+If you need the highest level of privacy and don’t mind potential slowness, you can stay on Strict.
+The best setting depends on what’s most important to you.

 Solution 9: Reset DNS and Clear Network Cache